CoffeeBeforeArch/pytest_guide/src/hooks/pytest_modifyitems.md

             item.add_marker(pytest.mark.skip(reason="Skipping every other test!"))
 ```

+To our hook we pass `items` and `config`. `items` is just a list of our collected tests that we can iterate over, and `config` is the same builtin `pytest` `config` object that we've used in previous blog posts.

-For every other test, we're adding an additional `pytest.mark.skip` marker to skip the test.
-When we run all our tests, we get the following:
+When we run our tests, we get the following:

 ```
 cba@cba$ pytest test_modify_collection.py